JD.com's billionaire founder settles rape lawsuit two days before planned US trial – KION546

 The suit stated that Liu groped the woman during the car ride and tried to remove her clothes despite her repeatedly asking him to stop.
 He later assaulted the woman in her apartment, according to the complaint.

-By the time the case was filed, Liu had stepped away from day-to-day management of JD.com — and this April he stepped down as CEO, one of a series of high-profile departures at China’s tech companies amid increased government scrutiny of China’s technology industry and policy shifts to redistribute wealth more equally in the country.
+By the time the case was filed, Liu had relinquished day-to-day management of JD.com — and this April he stood down as CEO, one of a series of high-profile departures at China’s tech companies amid increased government scrutiny of the technology industry and policy shifts to redistribute wealth more equally in the country.

 Bringing the #MeToo battle to court